Geometric Learning and Finsler Metrics in Weighted Projective Spaces: Preliminaries

-This distance is particularly suitable for clustering in weighted projective spaces because it respects the equivalence relation defined by the weights.
+This dissimilarity measure is particularly suitable for clustering in weighted projective spaces because it respects the equivalence relation defined by the weights.
 Specifically, it is invariant under the weighted scaling action: